-- Redevelopment (rebuild) of an existing structure is not allowed. - Reconstruction of a substantially damaged structure is prohibited - Detached garages and sheds are not allowed.
+- Redevelopment (rebuild) of an existing structure is not allowed. - Detached garages and sheds are not allowed.

 Summary of Floodway Development Regulations (continued)

 - Critical facilities are not allowed (See proposed alternatives on p.
 18). - New basements are not allowed below the freeboard level (p.
 10).
 An existing basement in a substantially improved structure is not allowed to remain (p.
 10 and 14-15).